Navigating Gift Vouchers for Directors and Employees: Understanding Tax Implications with SARS

 Example: Long Service Award Gift Voucher

-A company decides to recognize the long service of one of its directors by awarding them a gift voucher.
+A company decides to recognise the long service of one of its directors by awarding them a gift voucher.
 The voucher is valued at R5,000 and is given to the director in celebration of a significant milestone, such as their 15th anniversary with the company.

 This scenario can potentially be structured in a tax-efficient manner for several reasons: